aindrila-paul/Scan-Genie/README.md

 3. __python ./recog.py__ to execute the python file.

 # Requirements
-Python must be installed in your device
+1. Python must be installed in your device
+2. PyTesseract must be added to your system and environment variables.

 # About Me
 Hello, my name is Aindrila Paul.
 I am an Engineering Student at Kalinga Institute of Industrial Technology.
 Now that my this project is over, I am open-sourcing the project.
 Hope you like it!